mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

   - Algorithm 1: distance based loss optimization [algorithmic]

 1. Koch, Gregory, Richard Zemel, and Ruslan Salakhutdinov.
 "Siamese neural networks for one-shot image recognition."
 In ICML deep learning workshop, vol. 2.
 2015.

-1. Xie, Qizhe, Minh-Thang Luong, Eduard Hovy, and Quoc V. Le.
-"Self-training with noisy student improves imagenet classification."
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 10687-10698.
-2020.
-  - Interesting way to improve the Classifier
-  - (labeled data) -> Build classifier (T) -> (predict unlabeled data) -> Train Student using both labeled + model predicted unlabeled data.
-Repeat.. [algo 1]
-  - Introduce noise for both T and S.
-    - Data noise, model noise (dropout)
+  - Original contrastive approach with two (either similar or dissimilarity) images [algorithmic]

 1. Park, Taesung, Alexei A. Efros, Richard Zhang, and Jun-Yan Zhu.
 "Contrastive Learning for Unpaired Image-to-Image Translation." arXiv preprint arXiv:2007.15651 (2020).
-  - Contrastive loss (Same patch of input - output are +ve and rest of the patches are -ve example)
+  - Contrastive loss (Same patch of input - output are +ve and rest of the patches are -ve example) [algorithmic]
   - Trains the encoder parts more!
 (Fig 1, 2) ; Decoders train only on adversarial losses.
   - Contribution in loss (SimCLR) kinda motivation